geoserver/geoserver-cloud/docs/develop/extensions/adding_extensions.md

 1. Add resources to `src/main/resources/org/geoserver/...`
 2. Implement UI beans (like `LoginFormInfo`) with appropriate priorities
 3. Use the `org.geoserver.web` package structure
+4. Use `@ConditionalOnGeoServerWebUI` to ensure it only activates in the web UI service

 ### Extension Priority